Willard Reaves: National Football League

 In 1988, he got into a contract dispute with the Bombers, who wanted Reaves to take a massive paycut.
 He was released and tried out with the NFL (he was originally undrafted) and in 1989 he played two games with the Miami Dolphins and one game with the Washington Redskins.

 Career regular season rushing statistics

+Political career

+In October 2021, Reaves was announced as the Manitoba Liberal Party's candidate in the 2022 Fort Whyte by-election to the Legislative Assembly of Manitoba.
+Reaves ultimately lost to Progressive Conservative candidate and fellow former Blue Bomber, Obby Khan.
+Reaves was defeated by Khan in a rematch in the 2023 Manitoba general election.

+On November 28, 2023, Reaves was named deputy leader of the Manitoba Liberal Party.
+He stepped down from that position a few months later on June 26, 2024.

+On September 7, 2025, he announced his run for leader of the Manitoba Liberals, being endorsed by former MLP leader Jon Gerrard.
+He was acclaimed as leader on September 29, 2025.

 Personal life

 Following his retirement from the NFL, Reaves moved back to Winnipeg and became a sergeant with the Manitoba Sheriff Service.
-Willard's eldest son, Ryan Reaves, is a professional ice hockey right wing for the Minnesota Wild of the National Hockey League.
+Willard's eldest son, Ryan Reaves, is a professional ice hockey right wing for the San Jose Sharks of the National Hockey League.
 Willard's youngest son, Jordan Reaves, is a professional football player with the Edmonton Elks of the CFL.
 He also has two daughters, Regina and Renee.

-In October 2021, Reaves was announced as the Manitoba Liberal Party's candidate in the 2022 Fort Whyte by-election to the Legislative Assembly of Manitoba.
-Reaves ultimately lost to Progressive Conservative candidate and fellow former Blue Bomber, Obby Khan.